JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 title: "What is Typescript?
 Is it > JavaScript ?"
 date: 2025-08-14
 draft: false
-tags: ["SSG","Web","Yarnness x Knitting"]
+tags: ["SSG","Web","Yarnness x Knitting","Makefile"]
-description: 'TS and how easy is for everyone to get a blog.'
+description: 'TS and how easy is for everyone to get an Astro SSG blog.'
 url: 'whats-typescript'
 ---